mgcth/media-screen/README.md

 # media screen

-Python code to fetch Spotify data of currently playing track and update a Raspberry Pi e-ink display based on that data.
+Package to show some last.fm statistics on a Raspberry Pi e-ink screen.

 The `config.json` file should look like:
 ```json